Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

 We begin by replacing $e^{ik}$ by $\beta$, enabling us to rewrite the characteristic polynomial in terms of the $d$-vectors given as,

 The selection of $\beta$ must ensure that the energy levels are dense enough to asymptotically form continuum bands.
-Additionally, to obtain an approximate analytical solution, a Taylor expansion by considering small $t_H$ is carried out up to a specific order.
+Additionally, to obtain an approximate analytical solution, a Taylor expansion by considering small $t_H$ (with the condition \( t_H = 2t_D \), such that for \( t_H = 0.5 \), \( t_D \) becomes 1, allowing for the verification of the results shown in Fig. \ref{Figure_2}) is carried out up to a specific order.
 As a result, Eq. \ref{characteristic_eqn_d_vectors} can be simplified to,

 where $X^{j}$ are the coefficients of $\beta_j$.
 Note that, the degree of the polynomial depends on the order of the Taylor expansion.
 Now assume there are two solutions $\beta$ and $\beta^{\prime} (= \beta e^{i\theta}$) that share the same absolute value.
 Therefore, subtracting the characteristic equations, $E^{2} = F(\beta)$ and $E^{2} = F(\beta^{\prime})$ would result in,